electrob/rpi-surveillance/README.md

 # catalystos-surveillance

-Automation + Setup - jetson nano - for Surveillance
+Automation + Setup- Any linux SBC - for Surveillance